Best Tech Stack for Building Voice AI Agents in 2026: The Complete Engineering Guide

 For the vast majority of businesses, using a platform is the better choice.
 Building a custom stack makes sense only if voice AI infrastructure is your core product, you have non-negotiable data sovereignty requirements that preclude third-party platforms, or you operate at extremely high scale (100,000+ calls per month) where platform pricing becomes more expensive than self-managed infrastructure.
 For everyone else, the six-to-twelve-month development timeline, $400K-$900K upfront cost, $200K-$500K annual maintenance, and organizational risk of depending on specialized engineering talent make the platform approach — with deployment in days at $49-$199 per month — the rational choice.

-Gemini 2.5 Flash-Lite is currently the fastest frontier LLM for real-time voice conversations, with a 0.29-second time-to-first-token and 392 tokens-per-second output throughput at just $0.10 per million input tokens.
-GPT-4o-mini is the next fastest at under 0.3-second TTFT with $0.15 per million input tokens.
+Gemini 2.5 Flash-Lite is currently among the fastest frontier LLMs for real-time voice conversations, with a roughly 0.29-second time-to-first-token and 392 tokens-per-second output throughput at just $0.10 per million input tokens.
+GPT-4o-mini is comparably fast at under 0.3-second TTFT with $0.15 per million input tokens.
 For applications requiring the strongest reasoning capability at competitive speed, GPT-4o delivers approximately 0.4-second TTFT.
-The recommended approach for production voice AI is to use Gemini Flash-Lite as the default for routine conversations and route to GPT-4o or Claude 4.5 Sonnet only when conversation complexity requires stronger reasoning.
+The recommended approach for production voice AI is to use Gemini Flash-Lite as the default for routine conversations and route to GPT-4o or Claude Sonnet 4.6 only when conversation complexity requires stronger reasoning.
+These figures are approximate and vary with prompt size, region, and load.